ganeti/ganeti/doc/design-virtual-clusters.rst

 An alternative option is to implement per-node IP/port support in Ganeti (especially in the RPC layer), which would eliminate the root rights.
-We expect that this will get implemented as a second step of this design.
+We expect that this will get implemented as a second step of this design, but as the port is currently static will require changes in many places.

-The only remaining problem is with sharing the ``localstatedir`` structure (lib, run, log) amongst the daemons, for which we propose to add a command line parameter which can override this path (via injection into ``_autoconf.py``).
+The only remaining problem is with sharing the ``localstatedir`` structure (lib, run, log) amongst the daemons, for which we propose to introduce an environment variable (``GANETI_ROOTDIR``) acting as a prefix for essentially all paths.
+An environment variable is easier to transport through several levels of programs (shell scripts, Python, etc.) than a command line parameter.
+In Python code this prefix will be applied to all paths in ``constants.py``.
+Every virtual node will get its own root directory.
 The rationale for this is two-fold:

 - having two or more node daemons writing to the same directory might introduce artificial scenarios not existent in real life; currently